Charles Schwab vs ComputerShare vs Robinhood

 Conclusion

-Overall, Charles Schwab is the clear winner among the three.
-Robinhood is great for an investor interested in learning how to trade.
-Still, anyone interested in a more all-encompassing experience, rather than just trading for fun, will outgrow the service.
-Charles Schwab bridges the gap well between beginner and advanced investors and is a great platform to stick with for life.
+Overall, Charles Schwab is the clear winner.
+Robinhood is great for learning to trade, but anyone interested in a more comprehensive experience will outgrow it.
+Charles Schwab is a platform that can serve investors for life.

-ComputerShare has merits, but the legacy platform and high fee structure make it a niche-use case for only a select class of investors.
-If you don’t see yourself as buying large, multi-thousand-dollar quantities of individual stocks and holding onto them for decades, ComputerShare is not the service for you; again, though, Charles Schwab fills the gap between even advanced, lower-net-worth investors and those with multi-million dollar portfolios who want more active management than what ComputerShare offers.
+ComputerShare has its merits, but its high fees and limited features make it a niche option for a select group of investors.
+If you’re not planning to buy and hold large quantities of individual stocks for decades, ComputerShare is not the best choice.
+Charles Schwab fills the gap for both advanced investors and those seeking more active management than ComputerShare offers.

 Open Charles Schwab Account